fbucci1/hivemigration/README.md

 If someone else already submitted an issue for the feature, leave a comment with +1.

-#Write code
+## Write code
 Is there an issue in the issue tracker that you would like to fix?
 Is there an new feature that you would like to implement?
 Great!
-Just fork our [GitHub repository|https://github.com/fbucci1/hivemigration], write your code and, when you are done, create a pull request.
+Just fork our [GitHub repository](https://github.com/fbucci1/hivemigration), write your code and, when you are done, create a pull request.

+# Resources

-## Resources
+## Database Migrations

 * http://enterprisecraftsmanship.com/2015/08/10/database-versioning-best-practices/